 SCDOT reserves the right to accept or reject non-confidential questions received after the milestone deadline.
 SCDOT will review all questions and/or requests for clarification and, in its sole discretion, may incorporate the responses in the Final RFP.
 Prior to the Open-Forum Meeting, SCDOT will post on the SCDOT Design-Build website written responses to the questions and request for clarifications received.
-SCDOT's written responses to Proposers' questions and request for clarifications are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
+SCDOT's written responses to Proposers' questions and request for clarifications are for general information only, are non-binding, do not constitute legal or other advice, are subject to change with succeeding questions, answers, or addendums, and do not amend or form part of the Final RFP.